tornellihenrique/grpc-nosql/README.md

 4. Starting Router Server

-In the server, the jar is at `grpc-nosql/grpc-java-server/target/router-server-jar-with-dependencies.jar`.
+In the Router Server, the jar is at `grpc-nosql/grpc-java-server/target/router-server-jar-with-dependencies.jar`.

 ```bash
 $ java -jar grpc-java-server/target/router-server-jar-with-dependencies.jar